Equation#

 normal

 Exogenous arguments: The arguments are known.
-Parameters and variable attributes (for example,
+Parameters and constants are used as arguments.
+Variable attributes (for example,

 .l